Witiko/jBus/docs/examples.md

 });
 ```

-This not only makes the maintenance of the separate components of the userscript easier, but it also allows any other userscript to listen for the broadcast messages and react to them without having to do as much as touch the underlying webpage:
+This not only makes the maintenance of the separate components of the userscript easier, but it also allows any other userscript to listen for incoming data on the broadcast address and react to them without having to do as much as touch the underlying webpage:

 ```js
 // ==UserScript==